Simple DIY MIDI-to-CV Translator Box

 PCB v1.6 mods bottom

 The circuit revision means that the MIDI-CV box needs to be powered from a PSU with a 9V regulated output, although it will function properly down to 7.5V.
-It's probably best not to go higher than 9V, becuase the Pro Micro on-board 5V linear LDO regulator IC is feeble.
-It is rated at 500mA output, but that's assuming it has an effective heat sink and with input voltage is as low as practical, e.g. 6V.
+It's probably best not to go higher than 9V, because the Pro Micro on-board 5V linear LDO regulator IC could overheat and burn out.
+The device can still be powered via USB for firmware loading.

 Firmware